-Write your name, CT group, Centre and Index numbers clearly in the spaces at the top of this page and on every page you hand in.
+Write your Name, CT group, Centre number and A level Index number clearly in the spaces at the top of this page and on every page you hand in.

 Write in dark blue or black pen on both sides of the paper.